lonly197/zeppelin-amcharts-line/README.md

-# ultimate-line-chart
+# zeppelin-amcharts-line

-The Ultimate Line Chart for Apache Zeppelin using [amcharts](https://www.amcharts.com/)
+The Line Chart for Apache Zeppelin using [amcharts](https://www.amcharts.com/)

 ## Compatibility